fiinix/fiinix.github.io/_posts/2018/september/2018-09-23-can-i-change-my-charming-character.md

 By the looks of it, people agree with that.

-But being honest and humble is something I value a lot and I wish I was it more myself.
+But I wish I was more honest and humble because it's something I value a lot.

 So I want to work on this one too.